-Figure 21 is provided as a reference to demonstrate the dramatic reductions in input-capacitor RMS current upon the implementation of the multiphase topology.
+Figure 24 is provided as a reference to demonstrate the dramatic reductions in input-capacitor RMS current upon the implementation of the multiphase topology.
 For example, compare the input RMS current requirements of a 2-phase converter versus that of a single phase.
-Assume both converters have a duty cycle of 0.25, maximum sustained output current of 40A, and a ratio of $I{L,PP}$ to I_O of 0.5.
-The single phase converter would require 17.3A ${RMS}$ current capacity while the two-phase converter would only require 10.9A ${RMS}$.
+Assume both converters have a duty cycle of 0.25, a maximum sustained output current of 40A, and a ratio of $I{L(P-P)}$ to I{O} of 0.5.
+The single phase converter would require 17.3A ${RMS}$ current capacity while the 2-phase converter would only require 10.9A ${RMS}$.
 The advantages become even more pronounced when output current is increased and additional phases are added to keep the component cost down relative to the single phase approach.